hector-medina/simple-api/README.md

 1. Download the .jar files.

 In this repository you will find two files which contain the compiled versión of the api.
-Thos files are **'simple-api.zip'** and **'simple-api.z01'**.
+These files are **'simple-api.zip'** and **'simple-api.z01'**.

 2. Decompress the files.